tabular-io/iceberg-kafka-connect/README.md

 ### Source topic offsets

 Source topic offsets are stored in two different consumer groups.
-The first is the sink-managed consumer group defined by the `iceberg.control.group.id` property.
+The first is the sink-managed consumer group defined by the `iceberg.control.group-id` property.
 The second is the Kafka Connect managed consumer group which is named `connect-<connector name>` by default.
 The sink-managed consumer group is used by the sink to achieve exactly-once processing.
 The Kafka Connect consumer group is only used as a fallback if the sink-managed consumer group is missing.
 To reset the offsets,